JustinTimperio/warp-cli/README.md

 ## Setup - _STILL UNDER DEVELOPMENT_
 Since Warp-CLI uses multiple dependencies and configuration files to transfer directories, the script attempts to provide a fully automated installation process for most linux flavors.
 If your flavor is not supported, please refer to the [manual install documentation,](https://github.com/facebook/wdt/blob/master/build/BUILD.md) Once you install WDT and its dependencies, Warp-CLI will function normally.

+*So far, automatic installation is available for Ubuntu 18.xx, Ubuntu 19.xx, Arch Linux, Fedora 28, Fedora 29, and Fedora 30.*

 ### Automatic Installation
 To install WDT and Warp-CLI automaticly on your machine: